-REGINA, Oct.
-11, 2018 /CNW/ - The Governments of Canada and Saskatchewan are working together to deliver more affordable housing solutions for households in greatest need across the province with a combined investment of nearly $2.39 million.
+SASKATOON, July 30, 2018 /CNW/ - The Government of Canada and the Province of Saskatchewan are working together to deliver more affordable housing solutions for households in greatest need across Saskatchewan with a combined investment of $6.7 million.

-This funding will help create 30 affordable housing units through six projects in five communities, including:
+This funding will help create more than 53 affordable housing units through seven projects in seven communities, including:

-- $570,000 to Gabriel Housing Corporation (Gabriel) – four units for hard-to-house families in Regina;
+- $1.1 million for Pinehouse Housing Corporation - nine rental housing units for families in Pinehouse Lake;

 - The Government of Canada is currently rolling out its National Housing Strategy (NHS)—an ambitious 10-year, $40 billion plan that will create 100,000 new housing units and lift 530,000 families out of housing need as well as repair and renew more than 300,000 housing units and reduce chronic homelessness by 50 percent.

 - The NHS is built on strong partnerships between federal, provincial and territorial governments, and on continuous engagement with others, including municipalities, Indigenous governments and organizations, and the social and private sectors to make a meaningful difference in the lives of Canadians.

 - This project supports the Government of Saskatchewan's goals to increase the supply of supportive housing options for people who are hard to house or at risk of homelessness.